shmick/18650-liion-capacity-checker/README.md

 # 18650 / LiIon capacity checker

-This is based on the work from Adam Welch http://adamwelch.co.uk/2016/01/lithium-ion-18650-battery-capacity-checker/ with the following changes
+This is based on the work from Adam Welch http://adamwelch.co.uk/2016/01/lithium-ion-18650-battery-capacity-checker/ with several changes

+- Ability to discharge 4 cells instead of 1
+- Arduino code re-factored to use a millis() timer rather than delay
-- The LCD code has been removed since I'm logging to serial and recording the data via a Raspberry Pi
+- LCD and LCD code removed to maximize available Arduino pins
+- Logging is done over serial to a Raspberry Pi
-- Increased the cell count from 1 to 4
+- A script runs on the Raspberry Pi to send a tweet when all cells have been discharged

+There's a lot that can be improved upon still.
+Feel free to submit a pull request.